 Mentioning fans in an article about air conditioning units may seem counter intuitive, but if you have very high ceilings you might want to consider installing fans as well as an AC.
 Place fans in particularly hot areas, such as near west-facing windows.
 They will help to circulate air and ensure that your space does not experience hot and cold pockets of air.

 As you can see, there are many steps involved in deciding on what AC system to install in your business or commercial space.
 We recommend contacting one of our qualified technicians for a consultation before making a decision, to ensure that you install an AC that suits your space best.
-Call Art Plumbing, AC & Electric at 1-800-475-1504 now for all your commercial AC needs!
+Call Art Plumbing, Air Conditioning & Electric at 1-800-475-1504 now for all your commercial AC needs!

 For Immediate Emergency Assistance Call 1-800-475-1504